 Step 3: Is GPS (global positioning system) important to you?
 If you have a terrible sense of direction, being able to get a map of wherever you are with a big red ‘You are here’ marker can be enormously reassuring, but if you’re a navigational whiz, you might feel you don’t need it.
 Also, if you already have a sat-nav for your car, you may find it redundant.

 Step 4: Are you interested in extending the capabilities of your phone?
 The iPhone has by far the largest App Store – at over 500,000 apps, it has many more than its nearest competitor.
 This means you might prefer an iPhone if you want access to as many apps as possible.

 Step 5: Do you have trouble with digital dexterity?
-If you have arthritis in your hands or just aren’t as nimble with your fingers if you’d like, you may want to consider getting a phone with a physical keyboard, like most of the phones from Blackberry.
+If you have arthritis in your hands or just aren’t as nimble with your fingers if you’d like, you may want to consider getting a phone with a physical keyboard.
 Using the touchscreen keyboards on other phones can be a little fiddly, and some people find it easier to use buttons they can feel.

 Step 6: How important is ease of use to you?
 The iPhone has the slickest and easiest to use interface, so if you’re worried about being perplexed by high technology, it might be the one for you.

 Step 7: How much of a techie are you?
 If you’re minded to personally modify and tinker with your phone, you may want to consider a phone running the open-source Android system.
 It’s far more amenable to poking about under the bonnet.